 The most important thing that we’re really looking for from a monitor is that quality of its overall display.
 This monitor provides total clarity and you’ll easily be able to see fine text and anything else you need to on this monitor.
 It’s a big jump up in quality in comparison to using a 1080p monitor.

 We all know the screen of a Macbook is pretty impressive itself, and it is also capable of producing some beautiful colours.
-This monitor manages to match that of the Macbook, and manages to produce vibrant and deep colours of it’s own.
+This monitor manages to match that of the Macbook, and manages to produce vibrant and deep colours of its own.
 And, it’s just as good for gaming as it is for working too, so you can use it for multiple things if necessary.

 Pros